 King Liar actress Natasha Suri tests positive for coronavirus

-Mumbai, Aug 08: Suri, who made her big screen debut with the 2016 Malayalam comedy "King Liar", testesd positive for coronavirus.
+Mumbai, Aug 08: Natasha Suri, who made her big-screen debut with the 2016 Malayalam comedy "King Liar", tested positive for coronavirus.

 "I had gone to Pune taking all the necessary precautions.
 When I came back, on August 3, I fell sick.
 I had fever, sore throat so I got myself tested and it turned out COVID-19 positive," the actor told PTI.